engilorian/labelflow/README.md

     python main.py
     ```

-3. Start scanning barcodes:
+3. Choose a printing mode when prompted:
+    - 1: Print each label immediately after scanning
-    - Scan one barcode, then press Enter
+    - 2: Scan barcodes first, then print labels together

+4. Start scanning barcodes:
+    - Simply scan each barcode
     - Repeat for each item
-    - Type exit and press Enter when done
+    - When finished, type **done** and press Enter to stop scanning (this ends the scanning session)

 ## Where to Find Your Data